 For primary SS, three or four criteria must be met.
 For secondary SS, a patient must have an existing autoimmune disease plus two of the criteria.

-The pathogenesis of SS remains unknown.
-It is thought that an as yet unidentified environmental agent (like a virus) may trigger a cascade of events in genetically susceptible hosts, resulting in the development of SS.
+The pathogenesis of SS is not currently known.
+However, it is thought that an as yet unidentified environmental agent (like a virus) may trigger a cascade of events in genetically susceptible hosts, resulting in the development of SS.
 Due to the striking predominance of SS in women, it has been postulated that hormonal factors have a role in disease pathogenesis.
-Genetic factors also may have a role.
-Family members have an increased incidence of SS.
+Genetic factors also may also play a role in the development of this disease.

-The cardinal manifestations of SS are oral and ocular symptoms and signs of dryness, the presence of autoantibodies, and a positive labial salivary gland biopsy.
-Other manifestations can include cutaneous lesions, arthritis, respiratory symptoms, peripheral neuropathy, irritable bladder and swollen lymph glands.
+Typical symptoms of Sjogren’s Syndrome include oral and ocular issues as well as signs of dryness, the presence of autoantibodies, and a positive labial salivary gland biopsy.
+Other manifestations can include cutaneous lesions, arthritis, respiratory symptoms, peripheral neuropathy, irritable bladder, and swollen lymph glands.

 Treatment of dry eyes caused by Sjogren’s Syndrome includes tear replacement as well as ocular or systemic medications.
 Frequent dental care is important to prevent cavities in people with dry mouth.
 Sugar-free chewing gum or candies may be used to stimulate sufficient salivary secretions.
 If not, medications to increase salivary flow can be prescribed.
 Patient education on the manifestations and treatment of the disease minimizes complications.